 If you are serious about learning how to become a real estate agent, you’ll want to find a program that is going to offer you a valuable experience.
 Here are some things to look for in a a good pre-licensing course:

 - Test preparation included

 One decision you’ll need to make is whether you prefer a face-to-face program or an online one.
-Online courses are often lower in cost and more convenient for your schedule.
+Online license courses are often lower in cost and more convenient for your schedule.
 But they do require self-motivation and discipline to get the most out of the experience.
 Take steps to complete the requirements before you submit your application and start selling.

 A face-to-face course, on the other hand, provides real time feedback from a knowledgeable instructor, as well as a cohort of like minded students to bond with.

 3. Prepare For Your Real Estate Exam